usborn116/ruby_espn_fantasy_library/README.md

 Creating a Ruby library to more easily use the ESPN Fantasy API in Ruby or Rails apps!

 To Dos:
-- implement method to look up stat by player (in League class)
+- implement trade function that calculates stats of both teams before and after trade
+- modularize logic to calculate stat board for league and team
+- write tests for each class functions
+- make this into a gem!